M0LTE/arduino-relay-control/README.md

 If the outputs are the wrong way around for your board, change invert to true in the sketch and upload it again.

-There's also a couple of variants which support a DHT11 temp/humidity sensor, and DS18B20 temp sensors (plural).
+There's also a couple of variants which support a DHT11 temp/humidity sensor, and DS18B20 temp sensors (plural), outputting the values to serial every minute by default.